Reshu2507/temple-scan-learn-discover/README.md

 3. AR content is displayed

 ## Note
 This project was developed as part of academic work.
-Code updates will be added progressively.